clrgit/modular_tree/README.md

 TODO: Delete this and the text above, and describe your gem

+## Usage

+TODO: Write usage instructions here

+## Description

+ModularTree classes are defined by using a set of modules that can be divided into the following categories:

+  * Property modules
+  * Implementation modules
+  * Algorithms modules

 ## Installation

 Install the gem and add to the application's Gemfile by executing: